vuestorefront/integration-boilerplate/README.md

 This repository contains a few necessary packages to help you get started building your new integration:

+- `playground/app` - (created during CLI initialization) Demonstrates the usage of `api-client` by creating an express server app.
+You can use this directory to demonstrate the usage of the integration.
-- `api-client` - The API Client runs in the middleware and creates a server-to-server connection with service providers (e.g. commerce backend).
-It contains an `exampleEndpoint` with interfaces and unit tests, that can be used as an example for the other API endpoints,
+- `playground/middleware` - An express app that uses the `api-client` to create a server-to-server connection with service providers (e.g. commerce backend).
+- `packages/api-client` - The service the middleware uses.
+It contains an `exampleEndpoint` that can be used as an example for the other API endpoints,
-- `sdk`- Think of the SDK Connector as a communication layer between the storefront and the middleware.
+- `packages/sdk`- Think of the SDK Connector as a communication layer between the storefront and the middleware.
 It contains an `exampleMethod` with example documentation, unit & integration tests, that can be used as an example for the rest SDK connector methods.
-- `demo` - Demonstrates the usage of `api-client` by creating an express server app.
-You can use this directory to demonstrate the usage of the integration.
 - `docs` - VuePress documentation with configured API extractor, to create an API Reference based on the `api-client` and `sdk` methods & interfaces.

 ## Getting started

-1. Use this repository as a template.
-2. Navigate to `api-client` package and change all `boilerplate` occurrences to your integration name,
-3. Navigate to `sdk` package and change all `boilerplate` occurrences to your integration name,
-4. Navigate to `docs` package and change all `boilerplate` occurrences to your integration name,
-5. Install the dependencies,

 ```bash
 yarn